Hochopepper/SwordToShield/Character_Creation/Classes/Preist.md

 Roll 3d4 and add 3 times your constitution modifier.
 If the result is higher than your current maximum that becomes your new hitpoint maximum

+### Channel Divinity
+You gain the ability to channel the divine into a special miraculous action or effect.
+You may expend five stamina dice to use your channel divinity, you may not do so again until you have finished a rest.
+You gain the following Channel divinity and one from your holy order.

+#### Channel Divinity: Harness Grace
+As a bonus action you speak a prayer to the gods while holding your holy symbol, asking for a wellspring of grace. you gain temporary grace equal to 50 times your priest level.
+This grace is temporary and any remaining portion of it fades after an hour.

 ### Ability Score Increase
 You may increase one of your ability scores by 2 or two of them by 1.
 You may forgo your ability score increase and take a feat instead.